Sarahibnelhaj/Herbify/README.md

 Your Medicinal Herbs Guide
 Herbify is a comprehensive platform designed to manage, research, and sell medicinal herbs and herbal products.
 Built with modern web technologies, Herbify caters to three primary user roles: researchers, sellers, and administrators, each with distinct functionalities tailored to their needs.

-Features
+- **Features:**

-Plant Identification: Integration with the Plant.id API to identify and catalog medicinal herbs.
+    * Plant Identification: Integration with the Plant.id API to identify and catalog medicinal herbs.

-Role-Based Access Control: Secure authentication and authorization for researchers, sellers, and administrators.
+    * Role-Based Access Control: Secure authentication and authorization for researchers, sellers, and administrators.

-Marketplace: A platform for sellers to list and manage herbal products.
+    * Marketplace: A platform for sellers to list and manage herbal products.

-Research Dashboard: A personalized dashboard for researchers to track their herb cataloging activities.
+   * Research Dashboard: A personalized dashboard for researchers to track their herb cataloging activities.

-Admin Panel: Tools for administrators to manage users, herbs, and products.
+  * Admin Panel: Tools for administrators to manage users, herbs, and products.

-Technologies Used
+- Technologies Used:

-Front-End: HTML, CSS, JavaScript, Bootstrap
+  *    Front-End: HTML, CSS, JavaScript, Bootstrap

-Back-End: Flask, Flask-Smorest, Flask-JWT-Extended
+    *    Back-End: Flask, Flask-Smorest, Flask-JWT-Extended

-Database: PostgreSQL, Flask-SQLAlchemy
+    *    Database: PostgreSQL, Flask-SQLAlchemy

-Containerization: Docker
+    *    Containerization: Docker

-External API: Plant.id API for plant identification Usage
+    *    External API: Plant.id API for plant identification
+- Usage:
-Researchers
+    *    Researchers
-Plant Identification: Upload images of herbs to identify them using the Plant.id API.
+          *    Plant Identification: Upload images of herbs to identify them using the Plant.id API.

-Research Dashboard: View and manage the herbs you have identified and cataloged.
+            *    Research Dashboard: View and manage the herbs you have identified and cataloged.

-Sellers
+    *    Sellers
-Product Management: List, update, and manage herbal products on the platform.
+            *    Product Management: List, update, and manage herbal products on the platform.

-Marketplace: Browse and manage your product listings.
+            *    Marketplace: Browse and manage your product listings.

-Administrators
+    *    Administrators
-User Management: Add, update, and delete users, as well as assign roles.
+            *    User Management: Add, update, and delete users, as well as assign roles.

-Herb Management: Manage the herb catalog, including adding new herbs and updating existing entries.
+            *    Herb Management: Manage the herb catalog, including adding new herbs and updating existing entries.

-Product Management: Oversee all products listed on the platform.
+            *    Product Management: Oversee all products listed on the platform.

-Thank you for checking out Herbify!
-We hope this platform helps you in your journey with medicinal herbs and natural remedies. 🌿
+Thank you for checking out Herbify!🌿